What is the ‘Chelsea Chop’?

 Because the growth has been set back a bit, plants will flower slightly later, which makes it possible to extend their overall flowering period.
 ‘Chopping’ some plants and leaving others will extend the overall flowering period of the group as a whole.
 The ‘Chelsea Chop’ can also be done with large single plants.
 Cutting some stems and leaving others will make it bushier and extend the flowering period of the plant as a whole.

-Any pruning hand tool can be used, although some are better suited than others and a high quality Darlac tool will last a lifetime and always do the best job possible.
+Any pruning hand tools can be used, although some are better suited than others and a high-quality Darlac tool will last a lifetime and always do the best job possible.

 Lightweight shears